reddykishore17/Color-Replacement-using-OpenCV/README.md

 - **Augmented Reality (AR):** Tracking and modifying color-based objects in real time
 - **Object Tracking:** Detecting and following objects of a specific color for robotics or automation projects

-## Demo
-A sample video file (`updated video.mp4`) is included, demonstrating the color detection and replacement process in action.

 ## Project Highlights
 - Helps understand fundamental computer vision and image segmentation techniques